agent.yaml

 threshold: 0.7

 A test case is multi-turn when it carries a turns: list instead of a top-level input / ground_truth / expected_tools.
-Each turn drives one exchange through the same agent session, so retrieval context, conversation history, and tool state carry forward as the user would expect.
+Each turn drives one exchange through the same agent session, so retrieval context, history, and tool state carry forward.

 test_cases: